mauurao/maurocardoso.github.io/about.md

 &ensp;

-Results-oriented, multidisciplinary data professional and enthusiast with experience developed in medium and large Information Technology companies.
+Developer and data specialist with extensive experience in business intelligence, analysis and, above all, in developing data solutions that support business decisions.

 - MSc in Computer Engineering from ISCTE - University Institute of Lisbon
 - Postgraduate Degree in Integrated Decision Support Systems (Business Intelligence Systems) from ISCTE - University Institute of Lisbon